contro97/redesigned-disco/src/markdown/work/sailweek.md

 order: -1
 ---

-- Yacht captain.
-I sailed around Dalmatia for 4 months with crews of 8-10 people.
+- I quit my job as a software engineer and worked as a yacht captain in Croatia.
+I sailed around Dalmatia for 4 months with crews of 8-10 people on 50 foot sailboats.
 - **Vessels:** Purple Rain, Jagodna, Bare Necessities